Homework 1 (15 points)

 - Obtain the electronic textbook materials for this class using the correct course code listed below:

-- If prompted, select your course section from the dropdown list.
+- When prompted, select your correct course section from the dropdown list.

-- Download the personalized data file(s) provided for each homework assignment.
+- Download the textbook pdf and personalized data file(s) provided for each homework assignment.

 - Complete the homework assignment using the Access data files and then upload the completed files to E-Assign.com.